-I am a PhD student at UC Berkeley interested in statistics and machine learning, advised by Michael Mahoney.
-I also work closely with Jason Klusowski at Princeton.
-Before coming to Berkeley, I was a student at Arizona State University, where I studied mathematics and economics, and completed a master’s thesis under Sebastien Motsch in the mathematics department.
+I am a Machine Learning Scientist at Harmonic Discovery.
+I completed my PhD at UC Berkeley under Michael Mahoney, where I worked on fundamental research in machine learning.
+Before Berkeley, I was a student at Arizona State University, where I studied mathematics and economics, and completed a master’s thesis under Sebastien Motsch in the mathematics department.
 I was also the machine learning lead in the Luminosity Lab.
 Outside of university, I spent two summers as a research intern at Salesforce Research, and have also worked for Amazon.com in the past.
 See my CV for more.